kirkone/Expose/readme.md

 ## Exposé

-A simple static site generator for photoessays
+A simple static site generator for photoessays based on [this](https://github.com/Jack000/Expose) repo.

 ### Intro